 The Performance Goals were weighted.
-In evaluating our performance for 2022, the Compensation Committee reviewed the objectives and the 2022 performance highlights described earlier in this section.
-Given our success in advancing the efzofitimod program, coupled with challenging overall economic conditions that required prioritization of our efzofitimod program over our other programs and impacted our ability to strengthen and sustain our financing, the Compensation Committee determined that we had achieved an 80% level of performance toward achieving these Performance Goals.
+In evaluating our performance for 2023, the Compensation Committee reviewed the objectives and the 2023 performance highlights described earlier in this section.
+Given the progress we have achieved in advancing our efzofitimod program, coupled with continued challenging overall economic conditions, the Compensation Committee determined that we had achieved a 70% level of performance toward achieving these Performance Goals.

-Based on our achievement of the Performance Goals discussed above, the Compensation Committee or the Board of Directors, as applicable, awarded our Named Executive Officers 80% of their target bonuses for 2022 as reflected in the table below:
+Based on our achievement of the Performance Goals discussed above, the Compensation Committee or the Board of Directors, as applicable, awarded our Named Executive Officers 70% of their target bonuses for 2023 as reflected in the table below:

 Named Executive Officer Bonus

-Sanjay S. Shukla, M.D., M.S. \$224,500
+Sanjay S. Shukla, M.D., M.S. \$196,435

-Jill M. Broadfoot \$132,610
+Jill M. Broadfoot \$116,031

-Nancy E. Denyes \$126,925
+Nancy E. Denyes \$111,058